tommyku/blog3/content/blog/think-about-the-physical-web.md

 Until there comes a day when the ability to scan for URLs nearby is built into major mobile OSes, it's hard to tell whether the Physical Web will gain popularity outside hobbists and half-hearted attempts by the industry to employ the technology.

+Let us know what interesting project you or your company make with the Physical Web, or any idea you have in mind by dropping us a comment down below 😄